qzhan321/dmatch/README.md

 ### Quick start
 For a quick start, visit our website to see a tutorial with examples and detailed functions illustrating the usage of **dmatch** at: https://qzhan321.github.io/dmatch.
+The R script for the example analysis pipeline can be downloaded  from: https://github.com/qzhan321/dmatch/ExamplePipeline.R.

 ### Contact us
 If you have any enquires, especially about performing dmatch integration on your data, please contact